Daniel Lalín

-Héctor Daniel Lalín, generally known as Daniel Lalín, (10 August 1948) is an Argentine businessman and accountant with close ties to the ruling Kirchner family.
+Héctor Daniel Lalín (born 10 August 1948) is an Argentine businessman and accountant with close ties to the ruling Kirchner family.
 He was the president of Racing Club, a professional sports club based in the Avellaneda district of Buenos Aires, from 1995 to 1999, and is a major figure in the Argentine oil business.

 Early life and education

-Born around 1950, Lalín was a member of Montonero, the youth wing of the Peronist left.
+Born in 1948, Lalín was a member of Montonero, the youth wing of the Peronist left.
 In 1999, as head of Racing, he described himself as still being “ideologically” a member of Montonero, despite all his wealth and success.

 Career

 In the mid 1970s, Lalín was Dean of the Faculty of Economics at the National University of Lomas de Zamora.
 He later served as treasurer of the city of Buenos Aires during the administration of Carlos Grosso (1989–92).
 During his term as city treasurer, Lalín and his old friend Daniel Peralta, who at the time was the director of Argentina's central bank and a close friend of Argentinian president Néstor Kirchner, won oil exploration leases from the Kirchner government, despite not having any experience in that field required under Argentine law.

 Prior to his election as president of Racing Club, Lalín also pursued a “successful career in real estate and construction.”